cmungall/modal-in-owl/README.md

 relationships, such as "may participate in" (see for example, the NCI Thesaurus).
 This is slightly unsatisfying.
 How do these qualified relations relate to their unqualified counterparts?
 When should the qualified versions be used over the unqualified ones?
+When do these become weak to the point of uselessness?
 This is important for developing and querying over knowledge bases in a consistent manner.

 These operators can be viewed as *modal* operators.
 Modal logic provides a system for operating on these operators (typically